ArtHitParade

 An acrylic, oil stick and spray paint on canvas 200 x 183 cm was sold for $ 14.6M by Sotheby's on May 15, 2007, lot 15, and for

-£ 13M by Christie's on June 17, 2012, lot 31.
-Made in 1981 shortly before New York City discovered the art of Basquiat, it features a hybrid character, life size, the mixture of a mystic deity with a crown of thorns and of the powerful Black boxing champion in the attitude of triumph.
+£ 13M by Christie's on June 27, 2012, lot 31.
+Made in 1981 shortly before New York City discovered the art of Basquiat, it features a hybrid character, life size, the mixture of a mystic deity lifting the crown of thorns above his head and of the powerful Black boxing champion in the attitude of triumph.

 This World Crown is a very rare example where two boxers are in full swing.
 The stylized figures do not prevent the expression of strength and aggressiveness, quite the contrary.
 These fighting guys form the single theme of this image.
 The title of world champion is at stake.
 A crown with three points will be attributed to each of the competitors and none is taking advantage in this remarkable symbol of racial equality through sport.